Lyrics

 And the shadows now are just a sliver

-But still it stings
+But still, it stings

 But it doesn't matter when the poet sings

-And when this drifting debutante Madonna's come of age
+And when this drifting debutante

-And her days of youth are over
+And her days of youth are over her

-She and I will both surmise that the
+She and I will both surmise

-poet's song will brush aside this man
+That the poet's song will brush aside dismay

-Just as the infant's sorrows told her
+Just as the infant's sorrow told her

-And on the day that I am slayed and by the colors of my mind betrayed
+And on the day that I am slayed

 On the silence of the stage

-The poet's song will set apart and turn to flames my weary rungs
+And turn to flames my weary rungs

 And set my phenomenons ablaze